2007 North Devon District Council election

 The 2007 North Devon District Council election took place on 3 May 2007 to elect members of North Devon District Council in Devon, England.
-The whole council was up for election and the Conservative party gained overall control of the council from the Liberal Democrats.
+The whole council was up for election and the Conservative Party gained overall control of the council from the Liberal Democrats.

-Election result
+Election results

 The results saw the Conservatives gain 12 seats to take control of the council from the Liberal Democrats with 22 councillors.
 These gains came at the expense of the Liberal Democrats who were down 5 to 17 seats and the independents who fell 7 to have 4 seats.
 Overall turnout in the election was 40.25%.

 1 Conservative and 1 Liberal Democrat candidates were unopposed.